Mr. Jim McCorkle, March 2012.The Memory Project

-So they both go to the turret, to the mid-upper, and they get Sergeant Giles out.
+"So they both go to the turret, to the mid-upper, and they get Sergeant Giles out.
 But he is dead.
 He’s gone.
 His turret is in shambles.
-Everything was broken up; torn apart.
+Everything was broken up; torn apart. "

-And then I was finally-, I flied into… well, we did lose some fuel; we have to make a straight trip back.
+And then I was, finally, I flied into the outside row – [he said,] “We did lose some fuel; we have to make a straight trip back.
 We can’t divert.
-And so we’ll just try and avoid the more built-up areas of you can and let me know.
-The bomb aimer said you grab a map and get yourself up front.
-In the meantime we’ll try and stay in cloud as much as we can.
+And so we’ll just try and avoid the more built-up areas if you can and let me know.”
+The bomb aimer said, “You grab a map and get yourself up front.
+In the meantime we’ll try and stay in cloud as much as we can.”
 The anti-aircraft fire can still locate you on radar and gets your height.
-But at night fighters might have a chance to see you.
+But the night fighters might have a chance to see you.
 So we’re now flying blind in cloud, and heading back on three engines [instead of the usual four].

 And then the mid-upper turret stops firing.
 The navigator and the wireless operator both report in and say Giles has been hit.
-So I’ll get them out of the turret, and the wireless operator, you take over.
-Because he is the wireless operator gunner.
+So, “I’ll get him out of the turret” and [to] the wireless operator, “you take over.”
+Because he is the wireless operator/gunner.
 So they both go to the turret, to the mid-upper, and they get Sergeant Giles out.
-But he is dead.
+But he’s dead.
 He’s gone.
 His turret is in shambles.
 Everything was broken up; torn apart.

 So...
 We lost a man.
-We’ve lost two guns. […] from the rear turret reports in.
-Well, the fighter’s gone now, I guess he’s run out of ammo and me too.
-Maybe I hit him, I don’t know.
+We’ve lost two guns. […], from the rear turret, reports in: “Well, the fighter’s gone now, I guess he’s run out of ammo and me too.
+Maybe I hit him, I don’t know.”
 So once more you resume, hopefully, straight and level flying.
 But I’m, looking at my instrument panel, and it’s full of holes.
 My gyroscopes are gone.
 My air speed indicator’s got a hole in it.
 I can see outside; I’m clear of cloud at this particular time.
 But we’re sitting ducks.
-We’re flying along a little while longer, and then the navigator says once more, I said I’m not sure, but I thought I saw somebody behind us and below us.
+We’re flying along a little while longer, and then the navigator – […] at the rear turret says once more, “I said I’m not sure, but I thought I saw somebody behind us and below us.”

-When I got up I had to write a letter to Sergeant Giles [family].
+When I got up I had to write a letter to Sergeant Giles’ [family].
 Actually, he just received his promotion, he would’ve been putting a crown above his three tips; he would’ve been a Flight Sergeant.
 So he was buried as a Flight Sergeant.
 I had to write a letter to his family.
 And they wrote back.
 And of course they wanted to be there for the funeral.